PEY Co-op Overview

 Students return to school full-time and complete their degree with the learning and insights gained from a year or more of professional working experience.

-They may choose to continue their involvement with the program by mentoring newer students as a Peer Coach or serving as a PEY Co-op Program Ambassador.
+They may choose to continue their involvement with the program by mentoring newer students as a Peer Coach.

 Additional activities throughout the program